Itinerary: Riga, Tallinn, Helsinki, St. Petersburg

 Riga, founded in 1201 by the German bishop Albert, is the largest of the three Baltic capitals and boasts a real kaleidoscope of architectural styles.
 The walking tour of the Old Town includes Riga Castle, the Dome Cathedral, St. Peter’s Church, the Swedish Gate, the Three Brothers, the Large and Small Guilds and the Freedom Monument.
 The afternoon is reserved for an optional visit to Jurmala, the vibrant Latvian sea resort, famous for its wooden architecture and sandy beaches.
 In the evening we propose an optional Latvian dinner at the restaurant Forest.

 The tour continues along the coastal highway to the Estonian summer resort of Pärnu.
 We do a short tour of the resort before we continue through the North Estonian land of forests and arrive in Tallinn early afternoon, check-in at the Hotel Radisson Blu Olümpia**** or similar.

 Day 4 (Saturday): TALLINN

 Tallinn is a charming blend of medieval tranquillity and modern urban life.
 The medieval Old Town is a busy place in the summer with its many shops, galleries, souvenir markets, outdoor cafés and restaurants.
 The sightseeing tour takes us around the old medieval city walls and into the Old Town where we see Toompea Castle, the Dome Church, Alexander Nevsky Cathedral and medieval Old Town Hall and Great Guild Hall.
 In the afternoon an optional excursion is offered to Kadriorg Park and visit to KUMU, the award-winning new Estonian art museum, with its collections of classic and contemporary fine art.
-The evening offers an optional medieval dinner at Restaurant Peppersack.
+The evening offers an optional dinner at Restaurant Maikrahv.

 DAY 5 (Sunday): TALLINN-HELSINKI